foxriver76/ioBroker.denon/README.md

    *Button which increases bass level of the Zone.*

-   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*
+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF and Tone Control is on*

 * zoneMain.equalizerBassDown / zone2.equalizerBassDown / zone3.equalizerBassDown

    *Button which decreases bass level of the Zone.*

-   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*
+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF and Tone Control is on*

 * zoneMain.equalizerTrebleUp / zone2.equalizerTrebleUp / zone3.equalizerTrebleUp

    *Button which increases treble level of the Zone.*

-   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*
+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF and Tone Control is on*

 * zoneMain.equalizerTrebleDown / zone2.equalizerTrebleDown / zone3.equalizerTrebleDown

    *Button which decreases treble level of the Zone.*

-   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*
+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF and Tone Control is on*

 ### States
 Following states will be created by the adapter: